ESI Definition - What is ESI?

 Each phase of the eDiscovery process is important, but today we want to focus on collecting electronically stored information and how law firms can go about handling those tasks more effectively.
 It’s a critical step, so be sure to have an ironclad system and policy for collecting ESI.

 Options For ESI Collection

 Law firms have a few different ways to approach ESI collection.
-For instance they could seek help by hiring a forensic services expert.
+For instance they could search for help by hiring a forensic services expert.
 If they can manage to take care of ESI collection and technology processes internally, that’s probably the most cost-effective option.
+For example - all or a subset of an outlook box can be exported natively to a PST file.
 Using an eDiscovery solution can help speed this process along, requiring fewer billable hours to be spent on tedious work.

-How you collect electronically stored information is critical as well.
+How you collect the electronic information is critical as well.
 Law firms need to have a concrete audit trail for any data storage, collection, or preservation efforts they conduct.
 In the event that anyone questions the integrity of the ESI or the manner in which it was collected, there will be an unimpeachable account of all ESI collection activity.

 From start to finish, eDiscovery can be a complex and time-consuming process.
 But it’s an essential part of any legal case, often dictating how a lawsuit or trial will unfold and which side will have the more compelling argument.
 ESI collection deserves your full attention and commitment.
 With eDiscovery software, the entire process becomes much easier to manage while adhering to high standards for data accuracy and preservation.

 If you found this article interesting, be sure to subscribe you and your team to our monthly blog distribution email.
 This email list is solely for blog distribution purposes and we promise to only send one email per month.
 To subscribe, simply scroll down and fill out the "Subscribe" form below the comment box.